-Further to a post about cancelled lessons due to weather, I noticed on one forum a couple of years ago someone getting all excited about how there is a market for specialised snow lessons.
+Further to a post about cancelled lessons due to weather, I noticed on one forum a couple of years ago someone getting all excited about how there might be a market for specialised snow lessons at premium prices.
 As of October 2018 (and it hasn’t got even close to snowing yet), some instructors are already going on about not doing lessons.

 Let’s have a reality check here.

 Until February 2009, it hadn’t snowed to any appreciable extent in the UK for around 26 years!
 We had two bad winters, but since then they have been relatively mild ones with almost no snow.
-When it DOES snow a little it is usually gone inside a week or two.
+Even when we get a little of the white stuff it is usually gone inside a week or two at most.
 Snow – and especially in the UK – is usually extremely localised.
-The media talks it up so it sounds like the whole country is blanketed in a metre of the stuff, especially if a few wet flakes fell in London.
+The media talks it up so it sounds like the whole country is blanketed in a metre of the stuff, especially if a few wet flakes fall in London.
 This is enough to have people cutting down each others trees for their yuppie wood-fired stoves, and panic buying Evian at the local Waitrose.
 It can keep the BBC news bulletins going for days at a time.

 Will my driving lessons be cancelled due to snow?